 It is possible to consolidate intellectual property at the legislative level so that subsequent use of invented or developed will be possible only with the permission of the authors themselves – this is called copyright.
 Let’s learn about domain name registration and copyright infringement.

 In the web world, intellectual property rights have become more relevant than in everyday life: if you suppress the creation of various products that violate copyright is still somehow possible, then it’s very difficult to control the Internet space: plagiarism of various kinds takes place, creation of similar ideas, the use of sounds and melodies written by someone else, and the borrowing of existing solutions – in any field, including domain names.

 When registering a domain name, if it does not violate the existing copyright of any company or individual, the registered domain becomes an object of copyright, legally similar in law to a trademark (TM).

 The difference is that TM is registered in a certain country and acts on a certain group of goods, products or services, and the domain works all over the world, since the website located by the link may include information about the company or individual and not just data about certain products.

 The Difference Between Domain Registration & Copyright

 What is the difference between domain registration & copyright?
 Can I copyright my domain name?
 What does copyright protect?
 Let’s start with understanding what copyright is.
 If you or your company have created a copyrighted work, other entities need your permissions to use it.
-But, copyright covers the form of work be it in a form of hard copy or electronic (videos, music, computer software and etc) but not cover title for books, movies, or domain name if you haven’t registered it yet.
+But, copyright covers the form of work be it in a form of hard copy or electronic (videos, music, computer software and etc) but not cover the title for books, movies, or domain names if you haven’t registered it yet.

 So, you must register your domain name in order to be protected from a copyright perspective.
 Only by doing this, you will be able to obtain and protecting domain names that you want to legally protect.